limei2011/ndt-data-generation-optimization/draft-li-nmrg-dtn-data-generation-optimization.md

 The data optimization stage aims to optimize the candidate data from various sources to select high-quality data.

 - Candidate data: Candidate data includes simulated network data generated in the data generation stage and the practical data from production networks.
-- Data selection: The data selection module investigates the candidate data to filter out the easy, hard, and Out-of- Distribution (OOD) samples.
+- Data selection: The data selection module investigates the candidate data to filter out the easy, hard, and Out-of-Distribution (OOD) samples.
 Hard examples refer to samples that are difficult for the model to accurately predict.
 During the training process, exposing the model to more hard examples will enable it to perform better on such samples later on.
 Then the easy samples and hard samples are considered valid samples and added to the training data.
 OOD samples are considered invalid and removed.
 - High-quality data: High-quality data needs to meet the requirements of high accuracy, diversity, and fitting the actual situation of practical data, which can be verified by expert knowledge (such as the ranges of delay, queue utilization, link utilization, and average port occupancy).

 # Data Generation